XRISM-Subaru views of Abell 754: an off-axis, near-line-of-sight merging cluster: Result and Discussion

 \subsection{2D WL analysis}

+We set the redshift of E-BCG as the main cluster redshift.
 The resulting WL parameters are shown in Table \ref{tab:mass}.
 The best-fit mass of the eastern cluster is about twice as high as that of the western one, which conflicts with the visual interpretation of the mass map \citep{2008PASJ...60..345O}.
 It cautions us against relying solely on visual data for interpreting the merger physics.
 The higher peak of the western mass component, in comparison to its eastern counterpart, can be attributed to its higher concentration parameter superimposed on the main cluster mass distribution.
 We estimate the mass ratio by randomly picking the cluster masses from the posterior distribution in the following manner,

 because the logarithmic expression is symmetric under the exchange of $M^W$ and $M^E$; swapping them only changes the sign.
 Here, $N_{\rm sample}$ is the sampling number.
 The resulting mass ratio is $f_{\rm ratio}=0.49\pm0.33$.
 Therefore, Abell 754 is a major merger.
 The positional separation between the NFW-determined centers is $784\pm73\,h_{70}^{-1}{\rm kpc}$.